Ukraine-Russia crisis: What to know as diplomacy steps up

-BERLIN (AP) — Diplomatic efforts to head off what U.S. officials have warned could be an imminent Russian attack on Ukraine entered a new round on Monday as Germany's chancellor met the Ukrainian president in Kyiv.
+BERLIN (AP) — Diplomatic efforts to head off what U.S. officials have warned could be an imminent Russian attack on Ukraine entered a new round on Monday.
+Russia's top diplomat advised President Vladimir Putin to continue talks and Germany's chancellor met the Ukrainian president.

-Britain's prime minister says Europe is “on the edge of a precipice,” citing an American warning that Russia could invade Ukraine in the next 48 hours.
-But he says there's still time for Russian President Vladimir Putin to “step back.”
+Britain's prime minister said Europe is “on the edge of a precipice,” citing an American warning that Russia could invade Ukraine in the next 48 hours.
+But he said there's still time for Putin to “step back.”

-And Russia's top diplomat has advised Putin to continue talks with the West on Russian security demands, arguing that possibilities for talks haven't been exhausted.
+In an appearance orchestrated for TV cameras, Russia's foreign minister argued that possibilities for talks haven't been exhausted.
+That seemed designed to send a message that Putin himself believes hopes for a diplomatic solution haven't yet faded.

 Here’s a look at what is happening where and why: